Dai pai dong: Origin

-After World War II came to an end in 1945, the colonial Hong Kong government issued ad hoc licenses to families of deceased and injured civil servants, allowing them to operate food stalls in public and thereby earn a living.
-This type of license was physically considerably larger than the ones normally issued, as a photograph of the licensee was required to appear on them.
-The licence, therefore, was jocularly called "dai pai" (big license) by the locals.
-From then on, the "big license stalls" began to flourish on every busy street and lane in Hong Kong.
+After World War II came to an end in 1945, the British Hong Kong government issued ad hoc licenses to families of deceased and injured civil servants, allowing them to operate public food stalls to earn a living.
+This type of license was physically much larger than the ones normally issued, as a photograph of the licensee was required to appear on them.
+The license was therefore jocularly called "dai pai" (大牌 (big licence)) by locals, earning the stalls the name of "dai pai dong" (大牌檔 (big licence stall)).

+Decline

 However, dai pai dong soon became the cause of traffic congestion and hygiene problems, and some licensees even began to let out their stalls on the black market.
-In response, the government stopped issuing new "big licenses" in 1956, and limited their transfer.
-The licences could no longer be inherited, and could only be passed on to spouses upon the licensee's death.
+In response, the government stopped issuing new "big licences" in 1956, and also limited their transfer.
+The licences could no longer be inherited, and could only be passed onto spouses upon the licensee's death.
 If the licensee did not have a spouse, the licence would simply expire.

-Since 1975, many dai pai dong have been moved into temporary markets, like the ones on Haiphong Road, Tsim Sha Tsui, or into cooked food centres, usually located in municipal services complexes managed by the Urban Council, for easier control.
-To improve worsening public hygiene, the government began to buy back "big licenses" from the license-holders in 1983.
-Since most of the licensees were aged, and the licenses are only legally transferable to their spouses, many of the licensees were willing to return their licenses for compensation.
+Since 1975, many dai pai dong have been moved into temporary markets, like the ones on Haiphong Road, or into cooked food centres, usually located in municipal services complexes managed by the Urban Council, for easier control.
+To improve worsening public hygiene, the government began to buy back "big licenses" from license-holders in 1983.
+Due to the old age of most licensees and the legal restrictions on transferring licenses, many stall owners were willing to return their licenses for compensation.
 Since then, the number of traditional dai pai dong has declined rapidly.